 CANADIAN SCREEN AWARDS QUALIFYING FESTIVAL

-The Guelph Film Festival is an international film festival started in the early 1980's, making it one of the oldest documentary-focused film festivals in the world.
+The Guelph Film Festival is an international film festival that started in the early 1980's, making it one of the oldest documentary-focused film festivals in the world.
 We are located in Guelph, Ontario, Canada and our programming focuses on social justice, the environment, and community building (all broadly construed).
-We have purposefully kept the festival small to encourage participation in our post-film events, which are lead by the filmmaker, film subject, and/or someone from the community with knowledge of the topic(s) that can connect broader issues with local initiatives and understandings.
+We have purposefully kept the festival small to encourage participation in our post-film events, which are lead by the filmmaker, film subject, and/or someone from the community with knowledge of the topic(s) that can connect the broader issues with local initiatives and understandings.
 At the GFF we focus on inspiring community engagement and appreciation for the arts through connecting people with stories of global reach and local relevance. #LetsTalkDoc

 The Guelph Film Festival is dedicated to expanding the proliferation of voices and perspectives of all kinds, through the presentation of stories from the margins.
-We program 50% Canadian Documentaries (this applies to both films shot in Canada and/or with a Canadian Director), 50% with Female-Identifying Directors, 50% Diversity (BIPOC/LGBTQ+/Deaf & Disabled).
-At least two screenings every year are highlight Indigenous-made documentaries.
+We program at least 50% Canadian Documentaries (this applies to both films shot in Canada and/or with a Canadian Director), 50% with Female-Identifying Directors, 50% Diversity (BIPOC/LGBTQ+/Deaf & Disabled).
+At least two screenings every year highlight Indigenous-made documentaries.
 We are serious about promoting gender parity and diversity in the film industry and every decision we make is guided by principles of inclusion.

 Canadian Screen Awards Qualifying Festival.
 A screening fee will be provided to each documentary selected for screening at the Guelph Film Festival.